artemsaraiev/sheetseeker/README.md

 - Dependencies must be clearly listed in a `requirements.txt` or `Pipfile` for Python-based solutions, or an equivalent for other languages.
 - If your approach benefits from containerization, please include a `Dockerfile`.

+## Time Allocation and Flexibility

+There is no strict time limit for this challenge; you can take as much time as you need.
+This flexibility allows individuals unfamiliar with the tech stack to dedicate time to learning, or for those who wish, to elevate the challenge to the next level.
+As a baseline, we expect someone proficient in the stack to complete this challenge in approximately 3-5 hours.
+This estimate is provided to help you set your own expectations regarding the amount of time you may need to allocate to complete it.

 ## Submission Guidelines

 - Start by forking this repository and clone it to your local machine.